Lonechef/Google_meet/README.md

    5.Use the video controls to switch on/off your video and audio.

-   6. Use the chat feature to communicate with participants.
+   6.Use the chat feature to communicate with participants.

    7.Record the meeting, and the recording will be saved locally.